faddymichel/teatro/README.md

 nothing is left except accessing the Play through Actor and Audience Tickets.

 ### Now, Play!
 Or, Just Sit and Watch!

+`#play #actor` and `#play #audience` would be sent to the Client when it is ushered in through Actor and Audience Tickets, respectively.

+Data sent from the Actor via the WebSocket would be written to the Standard Input of the Child-Process/Play;
+while data read from the Standard Output and Standard Error of the Child-Process/Play would be sent to the Actor.

+On the other hand, the Audience can only receive data from the Standard Output of the Child-Process/Play.
 ## Author

 Faddy Michel Samaan